All Collector management items can be performed from Settings | Collectors in your LogicMonitor account. Using the screenshot below as a reference:

 If you select “Apply one-time update,” you can select an upgraded Collector version and a desired start time for the upgrade process, as shown below:

-If you select “Schedule automatic update,” you can specify which Collector releases (Required General, Optional General, or Early Releases) you want to be applied and when the update process should occur, as show below:
+If you select “Schedule automatic update,” you can specify which Collector releases (Required General, Optional General, or Early Releases) you want to be applied and when the update process should occur, as shown below:

 From the Actions dropdown, you can choose to “Downgrade” a Collector, which will revert the Collector to the version immediately prior.
 This allows you to explore Early Release Collectors knowing that, should any issues occur, you can simply revert to a version stable for your environment.